ronak-n-desai/ronak-n-desai.github.io/misc/_posts/2023-03-30-marshmallow.md

 Consider the following problem,

+## No Energy Loss

-## In the most naive approach, we assume all the the potential energy in the dropped object gets converted to the potential energy of the marshmallow.
+In the most naive approach, we assume all the the potential energy in the dropped object gets converted to the potential energy of the marshmallow.
 This would result in a marshmallow height of

 \begin{equation}
 H = \frac{mO}{mM} h1
 \end{equation}

+## All Energy Converted to Rotational Energy

+## Inelastic Collision

 ## In the
 <form id="calc" oninput="calcheight()">